gerhardJaeger/emnlp2020/Readme.md

 All scripts were developed with Julia v1.5.0.
 You need an R installation (I used version 3.6.3) with the libraries `phytools` and `ape` installed.

+For the error analysis, you also need the R-packages `rstan` and `brms` to be installed.

 ## Workflow

 In the directory `code`: